tw4l/brunnhilde/README.md

 -S ssn_mode=2 No dashes required.
 Allow any 9-digit number that matches SSN allocation range.
 ```

+Calling bulk_extractor from Brunnhilde is not supported in Windows.

 ### Using disk images as input

 In -d mode, Brunnhilde uses SleuthKit's tsk_recover to export files from a disk image into a "carved files" directory for analysis.
 This works with raw images by default.
 In BitCurator or any other environment where libewf has been compiled into SleuthKit, Brunnhilde's -d mode also supports forensic disk image formats, including aff and ewf (E01).
 Due to the limitations of SleuthKit, Brunnhilde does not yet support characterizing disks that use the UDF filesystem.